Tidal disruption of star clusters in galaxy formation simulations: Results

 We compared the tidal field values of our calculated detailed orbit with that from the tidal writeout.
 The values are close within $\sim$100~Myr from the calculation start point, but our calculated orbit could not capture the tidal field if there are encounters with high-density structures.
 We also tried interpolating the potential between the start and end epochs and it does not seem to improve the accuracy of our calculated orbits.

 We compare the slopes calculated from separate snapshots and detailed orbits and found the slopes from snapshots can basically match slopes from detailed orbits.
 We fit the median of the values and median of the time of these red lines.
 We also connect the values at each snapshot by blue lines, so that each section of the gray curves start on the blue lines, and fit a slope to these data.
 We compared the slopes of these two linear fits and found the two slopes are basically consistent but with a relatively large scatter.
-This confirms the legitimacy of our analysis using information from snapshots loosely spaced in time to the analysis in the previous section.
+This shows that, although using snapshots loosely spaced in time loses information of detailed orbital evolution, it captures the overall \revv{low-frequency} evolution of position and tial field on a larger timescale, as presented in the analysis in the previous section.

-Since the disruption of a star cluster is related to the integrated time it spends under the effects of strong tidal field, we calculate the fraction of the time between every two snapshots that a given cluster experienced tidal field with $\lambdam > 3\times10^4\,{\rm Gyr}^{-2}$.
+Since the disruption of a star cluster is related to the integrated time it spends in tidal field, we calculate the fraction of the time that a given cluster experienced in tidal field with $\lambdam > 3\times10^4$~Gyr$^{-2}$.
 The choice of this threshold is based on the disruption timescale as well as the evolution of $\lambdam$ with age -- most star clusters have $\lambdam$ below several times $10^4$~Gyr$^{-2}$.
 In Figure~1 of \citet{li_gnedin19}, based on the same simulation suite, $10^4$~Gyr$^{-2}$ is also a fairly high value that is reached in a very small portion of the time a few hundred Myr after the example cluster is formed.
 We then average this time fraction for all \textit{in situ} star clusters in the SFE50 run and plot the result in Figure~\ref{fracinhack_aver}.
 In this figure we can see that immediately after formation clusters spend more time in regions of high tidal strength.
 After they grow older and move away from the galaxy center they spend less time in high tidal field regions and experience less disruption.
 This is consistent with the previously mentioned outward motion of the majority of the {\it in situ} clusters, and the decreasing tidal strength with cluster age.

 Our chosen threshold value for $\lambdam$ is somewhat arbitrary, and therefore we also show results for lower threshold values.
 As expected, decreasing the threshold increases the time fraction.
 When the threshold value decreases to $5\times10^3$~Gyr$^{-2}$, the time fraction rises to $\sim$40--50\% in the beginning.
 This indicates that this threshold value $5\times10^3$~Gyr$^{-2}$ is a typical value of the tidal strength in the first Gyr after the formation of these massive star clusters.
 Rather than using the arbitrary time and location given by the widely separated snapshots, with the detailed orbits we can see that even immediately after formation the clusters do not spend all of their time in strong tidal field regions, but only $\sim$10\% of the time.
 As they grow older, this fraction drops to a few percent.